How Long Do You Wear A Sling After Shoulder Surgery?

 Pain-free passive range and radiographic healing are key benchmarks.
 Surgeons typically approve sling removal when flexion reaches 90° without pain, confirmed via ultrasound.
 LSLONG’s surveys note 78% patients transition at 5–6 weeks.

 Three milestones govern sling discontinuation: 1) Bone-tendon interface healing via imaging, 2) No pain during pendulum exercises, 3) Scapular stability in seated positions.
-For example, after arthroscopic capsule repair, isokinetic tests must show But what if pain persists?
+For example, after arthroscopic capsule repair, isokinetic tests must show <30% strength deficit vs. the unaffected arm.
+But what if pain persists?
 Delayed weaning protocols apply—a 2024 study allowed 10-day extensions with LSLONG’s progressive support slings, reducing stiffness by 41%.
 Always verify via follow-up MRI before full sling removal.

 Healing StageAssessment ToolSling Action